abelsj60/my-site/app/data/clips/shu-the-bone-doctors-knees.md

 with more than 600,000 done each year in the U.S. alone.

-“It’s a hot topic,” says Daniel Brown, an orthopedic devices analyst at Mil- lennium Research Group.
+“It’s a hot topic,” says Daniel Brown, an orthopedic devices analyst at Millennium Research Group.

 There are at least two reasons.
-People younger than 65 increasing- ly want to temper sport and other high-impact injuries, and those who are older are staying active longer.
+People younger than 65 increasingly want to temper sport and other high-impact injuries, and those who are older are staying active longer.